filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 The NI-PoRep protocol can be summarized as follows:

-**Graph labelling and commitments** (similar to the current `PC1` and `PC2` computation)
+**Graph labelling and commitments** (similar to the current PC1 and PC2 computation)

 1. Using `ReplicaID` (which contains `CommD`), SP computes the labels for all layers and the replica R;
 2. SP computes the column commitments `CommC` , `CommRLast` and finally computes `CommR = Poseidon_2(CommC, CommRLast)`;

-**SP locally generates `NI_ChallengesNumber` challenges and vanilla proofs;**
+**SP locally generates `NIChallengesNumber` challenges and vanilla proofs;**

-1. Each challenge is of the form `ch_i = H(tag, ReplicaID, commR, i)`;
+1. Each challenge is of the form `NIChallenge_i = H(tag, ReplicaID, commR, i)`;
-2. SP computes responses for all the `NI_ChallengesNumber` challenges, which result in `NI_ChallengesNumber` vanilla proofs;
+2. SP computes responses for all the `NIChallengesNumber` challenges, which result in `NIChallengesNumber` vanilla proofs;

-**SP publishes the new `NI_ProveCommitSector` proof**
+**SP publishes the new `NIProveCommitSector` proof**

-1. SP takes the `NI_ChallengesNumber` vanilla proofs and computes the corresponding SNARK proofs for these challenges.
+1. SP takes the `NIChallengesNumber` vanilla proofs and computes the corresponding SNARK proofs for these challenges.
 2. SP publishes the SNARK and commitment `CommR` (either in individual or aggregated form).
     * Note that, in this step, the SP will, by default, use the SnarkPack aggregation technique, even if only proving one sector (see “Product Considerations” section).

 **Chain verifies proof**

-1. Using `CommR` as a seed, the chain generates `NI_ChallengesNumber` challenges and these are fed into proof verification
+1. Using `CommR` as a seed, the chain generates `NIChallengesNumber` challenges and these are fed into proof verification

 ### Actor changes

 - Add two new proof types to the list of proof types that can be used when submitting a new sector
     - `RegisteredSealProof_NIStackedDrg32GiBV1`
     - `RegisteredSealProof_NIStackedDrg64GiBV1`
-- Introduce a new method `ProveSector`, combining the functionalities of `PreCommitSector` and `ProveCommitSector` and taking the following parameters (assuming the implementation of FIP-0076):
+- Introduce a new method `NIProveSectors`, combining the functionalities of `PreCommitSector` and `ProveCommitSector` and taking the following parameters (assuming the implementation of FIP-0076):

     ```go
-    struct ProveSectorParams {
+    struct NIProveSectorsParams {
         // carries information which previously was passed in PreCommit
-    		sector_infos: []SectorPreCommitInfo
+        SectorInfos: []SectorPreCommitInfo
         // Activation manifest for each sector being proven.
         SectorActivations: []SectorActivationManifest,
         // Proofs for each sector, parallel to activation manifests.
         // Exactly one of sector_proofs or aggregate_proof must be non-empty.